Facebook shares dive as deadline for insider sales nears

 By Alexei Oreskovic

-SAN FRANCISCO Facebook (FB.O) shares crumbled again on Thursday, sending the once-feverishly sought-after name below $20 for the first time as investors scrambled to get out of the way of a potential share deluge in coming weeks.
+SAN FRANCISCO, Aug 2 Facebook (FB.O) shares crumbled again on Thursday, sending the once-feverishly sought-after name below $20 for the first time as investors scrambled to get out of the way of a potential share deluge in coming weeks.

 Thursday marked a five-day losing streak for the stock.
 Facebook has shed almost $50 billion in value since its debut -- more than the total valuation of Hewlett-Packard Co or Starbucks Corp.
 The stock debuted at $38 and has headed south since, pummeled by growing doubts about its lofty valuation, growth prospects, high-profile departures.